tipsy/bubbly-bg/README.md

     blur: 1, // default is 4
     bubbleFunc: () => `hsla(${Math.random() * 360}, 100%, 50%, ${Math.random() * 0.25})`, // default is () => `hsla(0, 0%, 100%, ${r() * 0.1})`)
     bubbles: 100, // default is Math.floor((canvas.width + canvas.height) * 0.02);
+    canvas: document.querySelector('#background'), // default is created and attached
     colorStart: "#4c004c", // default is blue-ish
     colorStop: "#1a001a",// default is blue-ish
     compose: "lighter", // default is "lighter"